Bollinger Bands Indicator and Price Volatility

 Bollinger Bands indicator will widen as price volatility widens.
 This will show as the bollinger band bulges around the trading price.
 When the trading bollinger bands widen like this it's a continuation pattern and trading market will continue heading and going in this direction.
 This is normally a continuation trade signal.

-The Bollinger bands indicator example explained & illustrated below shows the Bollinger bulge.
+The Bollinger Bands example below explains and shows the Bollinger bulge.

 High Price Volatility - Bollinger Band - Bollinger Bands Bulge

-The Bollinger bands indicator examples is illustrated below when the bollinger bands narrowed.
+The Bollinger bands indicator examples is illustrated beneath when the bollinger bands narrowed.

 Low Price Volatility - Bollinger Band - Bollinger Band Squeeze